cybersamx/bash-recipes/README.md

   * [String](basics/string) - recipes for manipulating strings in bash.
   * [Variables](basics/variables) - variables in bash.
 * [Wait for TCP port](wait-for-tcp) - a recipe shows how you can attempt to connect to a TCP port using the `nc` command in every x seconds for n tries.
+* [Set Trap](trap) - a recipe that examines the use of the `trap` command and how it is used to handle a system signal like SIGTERM and SIGINT.

 Right now, these bash recipes are specific to MacOS.